DataDog/documentation/content/en/synthetics/browser_tests/actions.md

 ### Type text

-Typing or inputting text into fields on your website such as forms or text areas records a step on the left hand corner.
+Steps that you perform on your application such as typing or inputting text into forms and fields on your website are recorded by Datadog and a recap appears as a step on the left hand corner.

 {{< img src="synthetics/browser_tests/input_text.mp4" alt="Browser Test Input Text Step" video="true" width="95%" >}}

 ### Select option

-Selecting an option from a `select` dropdown menu records a step on the left hand corner.
+Steps that you perform on your application such as selecting an option from a `select` dropdown menu are recorded by Datadog and a recap appears as a step on the left hand corner.

 {{< img src="synthetics/browser_tests/select_options.png" alt="Select options step" style="width:70%;" >}}

 ### Upload file

-Uploading a file records a step on the left hand corner.
-You can upload up to 10 files with a limit of 5MB each.

 To record an **Upload** step, either:

 * Open your desktop from the browser
 * Drag and drop your file in the recording iframe

+Steps that you perform on your application such as uploading are recorded by Datadog and a recap appears as a step on the left hand corner.
+You can upload up to 10 files with a limit of 5MB each.

 {{< img src="synthetics/browser_tests/upload_file_step.png" alt="Create an upload file step" style="width:70%;" >}}